 Not doing so is generally considered to be rude - someone might spend their time answering the question on StackOverflow, for example, when it’s already been answered here.
 And once you have an answer in one place, it's polite to update all of your questions accordingly.

 Note also, while RStudio Community does tollerate this kind of cross-posting, many others do not.

-Cross-posting on community.rstudio.com
+Duplicates and Cross-posting on community.rstudio.com

 We ask that you do not post your question to multiple categories on community.rstudio.com.

 If you struggle to determine which category to plus your questions under, choose your best guess while tagging all related topics.
 Multiple duplicate posts will be flagged by our spam filter and automatically hidden.

 What can you do if you see cross-posting and duplicate-post?

 - How to Flag - under each post, there is a "show more" ellipses,